isotopic/feed-blender/README.md

-# Feed Blender
+# FeedBlender
-This class generates a cached json feed containing data provided from any public Facebook account and from any public Instagram account.
+This class generates a cached json feed containing data provided from Facebook and Instagram feeds.

 ### Usage: